The USMLE (United States Medical Licensing Examination) exams, also known as the “Board Examinations” consist of a three-step process.

 For International Medical Graduates (IMG), the successful completion of USMLE Step 3 is a deciding factor on whether to invite the IMG for a residency interview.
 Unfortunately, most International Medical Schools do not properly prepare their medical students for the USMLE’s.

-In lieu of this detriment, Residents Medical has a renowned USMLE One-on-One Preparatory Test.
+In lieu of this detriment, Residents Medical has renowned USMLE One-on-One Preparatory Courses.

 The USMLE Step 2 CS examination is rather tricky because scheduling this hands-on examination that focuses on clinical experience and acumen is cumbersome and daunting for many medical students.
 In our experience, especially for foreign medical students that need a specialized visa to come and take the test, applying for the test and dealing with two bureaucracies needs ample time.